 This type of insurance, also known as cancer cover, since that is the condition most policies payout against, ensures you have enough money to allow you and those close to you to live comfortably.

 The second type of financial protection you might consider is income protection.
 This is a useful policy replaces a significant proportion of your salary if you’re unable to work for a prolonged length of time, but will eventually be able to return to work in the future.

-Although the sum paid is usually around 75% of your gross salary, the fact it’s tax-free means it is likely to more or less equate to your take-home pay.
+Although the sum paid is usually around 75% of your gross salary, the fact its tax-free means it is likely to more or less equal to your take-home pay.

 At Oportfolio we have the experience and expertise to offer you professional advice about the suitability of these products for you.